Phi Phi Islands

-The Phi Phi Islands (หมู่เกาะพีพี, RTGS: Mu Ko Phiphi, [mùː kɔ̀ʔ pʰīː.pʰīː]) are an island group in Thailand between the large island of Phuket and the Straits of Malacca coast of Thailand.
-The islands are administratively part of Krabi Province.
+The Phi Phi Islands (หมู่เกาะพีพี, RTGS: Mu Ko Phiphi, [mùː kɔ̀ʔ pʰīː.pʰīː]) are an island group in Thailand located in the Andaman Sea between the large island of Phuket and the Straits of Malacca coast of Krabi Province The islands are administratively part of Krabi Province.
 Ko Phi Phi Don (เกาะพีพีดอน, RTGS: Ko Phiphi Don) (ko เกาะ 'island') is the largest and most populated island of the group, although the beaches of the second largest island, Ko Phi Phi Le (เกาะพีพีเล, RTGS: Ko Phiphi Le) are visited by many people as well.
-The rest of the islands in the group, including Bida Nok, Bida Nai, and Bamboo Island (Ko Mai Phai), are not much more than large limestone rocks jutting out of the sea.
-The islands are reachable by speedboats or long-tail boats most often from Krabi town or from piers in Phuket Province.
+The rest of the islands in the group, including Bida Nok, Bida Nai, and Ko Mai Phai, are not much more than large limestone rocks jutting out of the sea.
+The islands are reachable by ferries, speedboats or long-tail boats, most often from Krabi town or from ports in Phuket Province.

-Phi Phi Don was initially populated by Thai Malays fishermen during the late-1940s, and later became a coconut plantation.
+Phi Phi Don was initially populated by Thai Malay fishermen during the late-1940s, and later became a coconut plantation.
 The resident Thai population of Phi Phi Don remains more than 80 percent Muslim.
 The current population however—if counting transient workers—is more Buddhist than Muslim.
-The resident population is between 2,000 and 3,000 people (2013).
+The resident population is between 2,000 and 3,000 people (2018).

 The islands came to worldwide prominence when Ko Phi Phi Le was used as a location for the 2000 British-American film The Beach.
-This attracted criticism, with claims that the film company had damaged the island's environment - the producers supposedly bulldozed beach areas and planted palm trees to make it better resemble descriptions in the book, an accusation the filmmakers contest.
+This attracted criticism, with claims that the film company had damaged the island's environment—the producers supposedly bulldozed beach areas and planted palm trees to make it better resemble descriptions in the book, an accusation the filmmakers contest.
 An increase in tourism was attributed to the film's release, which resulted in increased environmental degradation.
 Phi Phi Le is home to the "Viking Cave", where there is a thriving industry harvesting edible bird's nests.

 Ko Phi Phi was devastated by the Indian Ocean tsunami of December 2004, when nearly all of the island's infrastructure was destroyed.

-History
+Etymology

 The name Phi Phi (pronounced "phi-phi") originates from Malay.
 The original name for the islands was Pulau Api-Api ('the fiery isle').
 The name refers to the Pokok Api-Api, or "fiery tree" (grey mangrove) which is found on the islands.

 Geography

 There are six islands in the group known as Phi Phi.
-They lie 46 km southeast of Phuket and are part of Hat Nopparat Thara-Ko Phi Phi National Park.
+They lie 46 km southeast of Phuket and are part of Hat Noppharat Thara–Mu Ko Phi Phi National Park.
 The national park covers an area of 242,437 rai. which is home to an abundance of corals and marine life.
 There are limestone mountains with cliffs, caves, and long white sandy beaches.

 Phi Phi Don and Phi Phi Le are the largest and best-known islands.
 Phi Phi Don is 10.27 km2: 8 km in length and 3.5 km wide.
 Phi Phi Le is 1.27 km2.
 In total, the islands occupy 12.06 km2.